-By-law No. 178 / 2014
+By-law No. 249/2024

-A By-law of the Town of Bentley, in the Province of Alberta, to rescind the North East Area Structure Plan By-law No. 528/93 and adopt the Summersault Area Structure Plan
+A by-law of the Town of Bentley, in the Province of Alberta, to rescind the Summersault Area Structure Plan By-law No. 178-2014 and to adopt the Sunset Heights Area Structure Plan.

-WHEREAS, the Council of the Town of Bentley has recognized the need to prepare a new Area Structure Plan to establish the framework and guide the future development for the land legally described as S.W.
-26-40-1-W5M, consisting of approximately 17.81 hectares (44 acres), as attached hereto as Schedule A and forming part of this By-law;
+WHEREAS, the Council of the Town of Bentley recognizes the need to update the former Summersault Area Structure Plan with a new Area Structure Plan (Sunset Heights Area Structure Plan) to establish a framework and guide future development in better alignment to the market now and into the future as well as to match community priorities for the land legally described as S.W.
+26-40-1-W5M, consisting of approximately 17.81 hectares (44 acres) as shown and attached to this Bylaw 249/2024 as Schedule B and forming part of this By-law;